pbower/minarrow/README.md

 3. **Bug Fixes** - Bug fixes and improvements
 4. **PyO3 Integration** - Python bindings and interoperability
 5. **List and Struct Types** - Support for nested types (PRs welcome)
-6. **Datetime** - Improving datetime ergonomics.

-Additionally, if you are interested in working on a SIMD kernels crate that's in development, and have relevant experience, please feel free to reach out.

 Please see [CONTRIBUTING.md](CONTRIBUTING.md) for contributing guidelines.